Attaching Signs to Concrete, Brick or Block

 Base Materials

 While there are three different types of base material that a sign can be attached to, there are issues associated with each one.
 If the base material is concrete, make sure that the fasteners being used are not too close together.
-Generally, they are placed about 10x the diameter apart from each other.
+Generally, installed about 10x the diameter apart from each other.
 It is also important to make sure that the anchors are not within a distance equal to about 5x their diameter from any unsupported edge.
 When attaching a sign to brick or block, the fastener can be placed either in the mortar joint or in the brick/block itself.
 In the mortar joint, the holding values attained will be determined by the quantity as well as the quality of the mortar.
 If the concrete fasteners are placed in the brick or block itself, then the holding values will be determined by the quality of the base material and whether the anchor is in the hollow or solid section.

 Different types of Concrete Fasteners